 - a.
 A written emergency response preparedness and security plan that identifies the emergency procedures and the person responsible for carrying out the procedures for all security related incidents and events. - b.
+Ensured the plan has been reviewed and updated annually within the previous 12 months.

+Upon revision of the emergency response preparedness and safety / security plan, the AN and/or CAN storage facility must:

-Ensured the plan has been reviewed and updated annually within the previous 12 months. - c.
-Ensured that their staff/employees have received the appropriate training in relation to their safety and security roles and responsibilities. - d.
-Communicated in writing to local law enforcement and first responder agencies informing them of the presence of AN and/or CAN at the storage facility.
+- a.
+Ensure that their staff/employees have received the required training in relation to their safety and security roles and responsibilities. - b.
+Communicate in writing to local law enforcement and first responder agencies informing them of the presence of AN and/or CAN at the storage facility.

-The emergency response preparedness and security plan includes:
+The emergency response preparedness and safety / security plan includes: